ebitengine/hideconsole/README.md

 # HideConsole

-Package hideconsole is a utility package to hide a console automatically even without `-ldflags "-Hwindowsgui"`.
+Package hideconsole is a utility package to hide a console automatically even without `-ldflags "-Hwindowsgui"` on Windows.

 ## Usage